rclex/rclex/README.md

 Please refer to [Use on Nerves](USE_ON_NERVES.md) section and [b5g-ex/rclex_on_nerves](https://github.com/b5g-ex/rclex_on_nerves) example repository for more details!

+### Linux without ROS 2 installed

+`rclex` can also run on Linux environments where ROS 2 is not installed.
+In this case, you do not need to install a ROS 2 environment on the host.

+Please refer to [Use on no ROS 2 Linux](USE_ON_NO_ROS2_LINUX.md) section for details.

 ## Features

 Currently, the Rclex API allows for the following: